sbeltran-dev/university-exercises/README.md

-# UNIVERSITY-PROJECTS
+# UNIVERSITY EXERCISES
-Collection of my university projects and programming assignments | Java, Python, C.
+Collection of programming exercises and homework from my university courses | Java, Python, C.